Lethia Sherman Hankins: Activism and civic engagement

 Hankins was a member of the 1898 Foundation, and served as its co-chair in 2003.
-The 1898 Foundation grew out of community efforts to memorialize the 1898 Massacre and Coup.
+The 1898 Foundation grew out of community efforts to memorialize the Wilmington massacre.
 She served on the New Hanover County Human Relations Commission and was chair in 2003.
 New Hanover County library, She was the a trustee with Cape Fear Community College.
 Hankins also served on the Wilmington Housing Authority Board of Commissioners and was chair of that board when she stepped down in 2010.
 YWCA board, Thalian Hall Center for the performing arts board of Trustees, the city of Wilmington's Commission on African American History.
 She was a member of Cape Fear Museum Associates Board, and the local chapter of the NAACP.
 Member of the First Baptist Missionary Church.
 In 2005, Ms. Hankins won a national YWCA Dorothy I. Height Racial Justice Award for her "outstanding contributions towards racial justice."
 The nomination stated: "During the height of the turmoil caused by the integration of our schools in 1968, Ms. Hankins was always able to reason with her students and convey to them confidence that integration could and would be harmonious".